- Lead Organisation

 Area of innovation

-The Program will significantly increase the penetration and use of distributed PV renewable generation by removing barriers to greater customer uptake of PV in the capacity range 15kW to 5MW that connect to LV or medium voltage MV distribution networks.
-It also fills a critical knowledge gap for integrating renewable generation into distribution grids.
-More specifically for the distribution companies to know the operating state of their LV and MV distribution networks so they can plan and operate their networks more effectively to maintain mandated electricity supply quality and the safe loading of their distribution networks.
+The project will help remove barriers to greater customer uptake of PV in the capacity range 15kW to 5MW that connect to low voltage or medium voltage distribution networks.
+It also filled a critical knowledge gap for integrating renewable generation into distribution grids.
+More specifically for the distribution companies to know the operating state of their low voltage and medium voltage distribution networks so they can plan and operate their networks more effectively to maintain mandated electricity supply quality and the safe loading of their distribution networks.